4% Real Estate Commission Explained

 Ideal Agent does charge a $3,000 minimum fee.
 But this will only affect people selling homes for less than $150,000.

 Ideal Agent’s free matching service is available nationwide.
 The company reports matching with top brands like Keller Williams.
 This service is great for people seeking help finding a quality agent willing to work at a lower commission rate.
-However, similar services are available that will provide lower pre-negotiated fees than that offered by Ideal Agent.
+However, similar services will provide lower pre-negotiated fees than those offered by Ideal Agent.